9 Ways to Measure Digital Marketing SuccessRead Story

-Regardless of the industry you’re talking about, it is very rare for two businesses to be created totally equally.
-If you take a look at your closest competitor, you’re probably looking at a very different organization–even if they’re ostensibly selling the same basic products and services that you do.
-The only asterisk to that, however, comes down to keyword research.
-You’re likely still trying to reach the same people in roughly the same ways, which is absolutely something that you can leverage to your advantage.
+Regardless of the industry you’re in, it’s exceedingly rare for two businesses to be created completely equally.
+If you take a look at your closest competitor, you’re likely looking at a very different organization–even if they’re ostensibly selling similar products and services as you.
+However, the only asterisk to that comes down to your keyword research.
+Because both you and your competitor are likely trying to reach the same audience in roughly similar manners, you can absolutely leverage this to your advantage.

-If you focus on finding hidden long tail keywords, you have a chance to essentially leapfrog your competition and connect directly with your audience at this essential point in their journey.
+Shorter keywords target people in the beginning of their journey and those who are doing general research; ie, “electronics dealer.”
+Someone that already knows what they’re looking for is more likely to search in more specific ways, like “electronics dealer Cleveland home theater system.”
+If you focus on discovering hidden long-tail keywords, you have a chance to essentially leapfrog your competition and connect directly with the more qualified side of your audience at this essential point in their journey.

-Again – even if you’ve got 100 direct competitors selling the same basic products and services to the same customers, there is still something about your organization that makes you unique.
-There’s something that you do different from anyone else – something that has already carried you this far.
+Even if you have one hundred direct competitors selling the same products and services to the same audience, there will still always be something about your organization that makes you unique.
 When it comes to keyword research, figuring out what this is and using it to your advantage is a perfect way to stand out in a digital forum.

-Finding a niche and doubling down on it isn’t just a way to differentiate yourself from competitors–it’s also a way to build trust and establish credibility.
-Your audience is looking for experts when it comes to a particular subject matter.
-Use four or even five steps as opposed to the traditional three step keyword rule (Category, Niche, Sub-Niche) to hyper focus your keyword targeting in a way that can really attract the right kind of attention.
+Finding a niche and committing to it isn’t just a way to differentiate yourself from competitors–it’s also a great way to build trust and establish credibility because your audience is looking for experts when it comes to your specific subject matter.
+Use four or even five steps as opposed to the traditional three step keyword rule (Category, Niche, Sub-Niche) to hone your keyword targeting in a way that attracts the right kind of attention.

-Keyword research can sometimes feel like you’re stabbing around in the dark–but with the right tool like AdWords at your side, it doesn’t have to for very long.
-The fact of the matter is that you just don’t have enough time to try keyword string after keyword string to see what works in real-time.
-Plug your keywords into AdWords and see how they perform.
-Test variations upon variations upon variations, paying attention to what works and getting rid of what doesn’t as quickly as possible.
+Keyword research can occasionally feel like you’re searching for a needle in a haystack–in the dark–but with the right tool like AdWords at your side, you don’t have to feel lost for long.
+The fact of the matter is that you just don’t have enough time to try one keyword string after another to see what works in real-time.
+Instead, plug your keywords into AdWords and look into the analytics Google has on them.
+Test variations upon variations, paying attention to what works and cutting loose what doesn’t.

-Thanks to the mobile revolution that we’re currently living through, geo targeting has become more efficient (and easier to pull off) than ever.
+Thanks to the mobile revolution of the late 2010’s, geo-targeting became more efficient and feasible than ever.
 The vast majority of people who visit your site are doing so on a powerful little device that, among other things, has a GPS chip built inside.
 It would be a shame not to use that fact to your advantage.

-Geo targeted search terms are a perfect opportunity to get specific with your keyword research in a whole new way.
-To continue with the previous example of an electronics retailer, start going after location-specific phrases like “electronics retailer Cleveland Ohio” or “electronics retailer Berea Ohio.”
-Most people who perform a search on a mobile device will visit the store they find within 24 hours.
-Relying heavily on geo targeted search terms helps make sure the store they find will be yours.
+Geo-targeted search terms present the perfect opportunity to get specific with your keyword research in a whole new way.
+To continue with our previous example, start going after location-specific phrases like “electronics retailer Cleveland Ohio” or “electronics retailer Berea Ohio.”
+Most people who perform a search on a mobile device are significantly more likely to visit the store they find within 24 hours.
+Relying heavily on geo-targeted search terms will help to make sure the store they find is yours.

-To better understand keyword trends, think about trending topics on a social media site like Facebook or Twitter.
-You know how every time a celebrity does something crazy that person’s name tends to appear at the top of the “Trending Topic” results?
-This is because that person is suddenly getting a lot of attention and more people are talking about them than ever.
+If you’re interested in better understanding keyword trends, think about trending topics on a social media site like Instagram, Twitter, and TikTok.
+Each time a subject matter or celebrity/influencer is trending on social media, you’ll see them in “Trending Topic” results or hear about them “going viral.”
+This is because that person/business is suddenly getting a lot of attention and more accounts are talking about them or watching their content more than ever.

 Keyword trends are similar, but you have to actively tie them back into your business.
-Take the keyword research that you’ve already been doing and try to tie certain phrases into a super trendy, hot-button topic.
-Doing so again helps you target the intersection of people who are interested in your product or service AND people who are interested in whatever pressing issue happens to be making waves that day, week or month.
+Take the keyword research that you’ve already done and try to tie in those trending topics into your existing keywords and phrases.
+Doing so again will help you target the intersection of people who are interested in your product or service and those who are interested in whatever pressing issue happens to be making waves that day, week, or month.